-Your students will be inspired to think about the things in their lives they are grateful for, as well as pushed to develop ways to give back to others.
+Your elementary students will be inspired to think about the things in their lives they are grateful for, as well as pushed to develop ways to give back to others.
 They’ll also enjoy stretching their imaginations by considering what living on the Mayflower would have been like, or describing the crunchiness of crisp fall leaves.

 Elementary Writing 78 Thanksgiving Writing Prompts for Kids